pippinbarr/cart253-2019/modules/graphics-drawing-shapes/graphics-drawing-shapes.md

 ## Where on the grid?

-- In a graphics application you specify what pixel you want to change the colour of by just clicking on it with a pencil or paintbrush...
+- In a graphics application you specify what pixel you want to change the color of by just clicking on it with a pencil or paintbrush...
 - But if you're programming you're working in text...
 - ... so how would you refer to a specific pixel?
 --